Media Tools

 About Media Tools

-FindUtils provides 16 free browser-based media tools for video and audio editing, conversion, and analysis.
-Trim video clips to exact timestamps, compress video files for web sharing, convert between MP4, WebM, and GIF formats, extract audio tracks from video files, generate video thumbnails, and inspect media metadata.
-All 16 tools process files locally using WebAssembly-based FFmpeg and browser APIs, ensuring your media files never leave your device.
+FindUtils provides 22 free browser-based media tools for video and audio editing, conversion, and analysis.
+Trim, crop, mute, reverse, speed up, and merge video clips, compress video files for web sharing, convert between MP4, WebM, and GIF formats, extract audio tracks from video files, generate video thumbnails, and inspect media metadata.
+All 22 tools process files locally using browser APIs, ensuring your media files never leave your device.

 Frequently Asked Questions